 Marketing and Public Relations Coordinator

 Connie Jadrny began her career at NDSU in 2005.
 Jadrny spends much of her time writing so people will read each page of this website in great depth.
 Her extensive collection of everyday writing samples includes email content for the Information Link emails, the office's strategic plan, social media posts that enlighten, an occasional blog post, and your run-of-the-mill email communication.
 Jadrny contributes to the Office of Teaching and Learning's (OTL) success by regularly promoting its programs and services and facilitating its Strategic Planning committee.
-She is currently an NDSU Staff Senator who serves on the Mary McCannell Gunkelman Award Committee and as co-chair of the Environmental Sustainability Committee.
+She is currently an NDSU Staff Senator who serves on the Environmental Sustainability Committee.

 Jerry Olson has worked at NDSU since 1995.
 He began his career at NDSU in the Distance and Continuing Education Office, now part of the Office of Teaching and Learning (OTL).
 He manages the Group Decision Center and is an expert facilitator for meetings using the MeetingSphere virtual meeting software.
 Olson is responsible for maintenance, repair, and replacement of technology used by OTL staff.
 Olson manages the disposal of the office's records in accordance with record retention policies and in cooperation with OTL staff.